José Henrique Lamensdorf

-To summarize, the sworn translation of any document does not alter its effect, just renders it acceptable by the Brazilian authorities.
+In a nutshell, the sworn translation of any document does not alter its effect, just renders it acceptable by the Brazilian authorities.

 3. What could be the original document for a sworn translation?

 Any document on paper, or anything from which a hard copy may be obtained.
-It might be any business agreement, the technical description of a patented product, correspondence, school records and certificates, even personal documents.
+It might be any business agreement, the technical description of a patented product, correspondence, school records and certificates, civil records, even personal documents.
 If it's a web site or an e-mail message, it will have to be printed out.
-Actually, it may even be a note scribbled on a napkin or a piece of wrapping paper.
+Actually, it could even be a note scribbled on a napkin or a piece of wrapping paper.